 Financial Management Services Agencies (FMSA) Enrollment Training

-FMSAs serve as the vendor fiscal/employer agents for individuals who hire their own employees for their Medicaid services.
+FMSAs serve as the vendor fiscal/employer agent for individuals who hire their own employees for their Medicaid services.
 FMSAs provide payroll services and deposit and report withholding taxes on behalf of individuals who employ their service providers.
-FMSAs assume tax liability for proper withholding of federal income taxes and federal unemployment tax in accordance with Section 3504 of the Internal Revenue Code.
+FMSAs assume tax liability for proper withholding of federal income taxes and federal unemployment taxes in accordance with Section 3504 of the Internal Revenue Code.
 In addition, an FMSA must comply with state laws and regulations of the Texas Workforce Commission regarding payment of state unemployment insurance.

-FMSAs do NOT deliver direct in-home or community- based services, such as attendant services.
+FMSAs DO NOT deliver direct in-home or community-based services, such as attendant services.

 FMSAs have the following roles and responsibilities:

-- providing a required face to face initial orientation to individuals when they first choose the CDS option;
+- providing a required face-to-face initial orientation to individuals when they first choose the CDS option;

 - providing ongoing training, assistance, and support for employer-related responsibilities;